 - 1. Families preferring distance learning find that what is offered in all of our phases meets their needs. - 2.
 Families preferring hybrid instruction are dissatisfied with the amount of instruction their children can receive in person at each phase. - 3.
-DCP staff reports are that they would prefer fewer students on campus each day, that they lack confidence in the ability to enforce, or know that all members of the school community are complying with, the safety protocols and generally support distance learning over in person learning.
+DCP staff reports are that they would prefer fewer students on campus each day, that they lack confidence in the ability to enforce, or know that people are complying with, safety protocols and generally support distance learning over in person learning.